KahWee - Web Development, AI Tools & Tech Trends

 + import { useLoaderData } from 'react-router';

-The API compatibility made most changes straightforward - loaders, actions, and components work identically.
-The migration was primarily changing imports and build configuration.
+Loaders, actions, and components work identically.
+The migration was mostly changing imports and build configuration.

-Continue to Part 2 for the detailed step-by-step migration process and understanding React Router's powerful typegen feature.
+Continue to Part 2 for the detailed step-by-step migration process and React Router's typegen feature.